slothy-optimizer/slothy/tutorial/README.md

 ```

-Let's start by looking at the loop body going from `start:` to `cbnz count, start`.
+Let's start by looking at the optimized loop body going from `start:` to `cbnz count, start`.
 We see that the loop now has 4 blocks of 3 `gap`s meaning that there are 4 1-cycle stalls.
-This compares to 7 stalls in the version without software pipelining.
+This compares to 7 stalls in
-We see that 2 instructions are marked as early (e) instructions meaning they are merged into the previous iteration.
+the version without software pipelining.
+We see that 2 load instructions are marked as early (e) instructions, meaning they
+are moved into the previous iteration: Intuitively, this makes sense: We know statically what data we need to load for
+the next iteration, and loads have a fairly long latency, so we can improve performance by issuing loads early.
+For the
-For the code to still be correct, SLOTHY decreases the number of iterations by one (`sub count, count, #1`), adds the missing early-instructions for the first iteration before the loop, and finally adds the non-early instructions of the last iteration after the loop.
+code to still be correct, SLOTHY decreases the number of iterations by one (`sub count, count, #1`), adds the missing
+early-instructions for the first iteration before the loop, and finally adds the non-early instructions of the last
+iteration after the loop.
 Also note that addresses have been adjusted accordingly.

+**TODO: Explain address offset fixup!**

 ## 5. Optimizing a full Neon NTT